ExMember/exmember.github.io/_drafts/the_value_of_bitcoin.md

 Because anyone can process bitcoin transactions, there is the potential for them to happen faster and cheaper than other systems.
-Because there is no need to tie an account to an identity there is the potential for pseudo or complete anonymity.
+Because there is no need to tie an account to an identity, there is the potential for pseudo or complete anonymity.
 Because the ledger is distributed transfers can be made without needed to trust any third-party.